-As long as your non-science prerequisite GPA and science prerequisite GPA are each at least 3.00 then you are welcome to apply.
-Note that those with C's in the sciences are strongly encouraged to refresh in the content to be competitive.
+As long as your non-science prerequisite GPA and science prerequisite GPA are each at least 3.00, then you are welcome to apply.
 Please note that all attempts on a course (passed or failed) will be averaged to calculate the prerequisite GPA scores.
 Those with less than a 3.00 in either of the prerequisite GPA categories at the time of final consideration for interview selection will be denied.

 Due to resource limitations, only the transcripts of those who actually make application with the university will be reviewed.
 If a candidate has a question on one or two courses then those may be directed to email@example.com.

 Yes, there are twelve (12) prerequisites to the DPT program, which are denoted in PTCAS and on the program webpage.
-Applicants must have had all science (8 courses) and math (1 course) prerequisites within the past 7 years without exception.
-For Fall 2019 applicants, (students start /cohort Fall 2020) nothing older than Spring 2012.
-Courses older than 7 years must be retaken.
-There is no age limit placed on the Psychology prerequisites and the optional Medical Terminology course.
+Applicants must have had all prerequisites within the past seven (7) years, without exception.
+For Fall 2020 applicants, (students start /cohort Fall 2021) nothing older than Spring 2013.
+Anything older that that time must be retaken.

 No; feel free to apply before you complete all of the prerequisites.
 You may be considered for acceptance with a few courses left in progress at the time of decision.
 At the time of the application deadline, however, at least six (6) of the eight (8) science prerequisite courses must be completed.
 Courses in progress do not count as completed.
 Admission would be contingent upon successful completion of outstanding requirements with a B or better in each course.

-Yes; candidates are permitted to complete the necessary prerequisites at any regionally accredited institution.
-Note that not all institutions will permit re-enrollment in courses previously passed with a C or better so check with the institution of your choice in advance and plan accordingly.
+Yes; candidates are permitted to complete the necessary prerequisites at any accredited institution.
+Note that not all institutions will permit re-enrollment in courses previously passed with a 'C' or higher.
+Check with the institution of your choice in advance and plan accordingly.

 Yes; though the courses that will suffice are limited.
 UNF's DPT program will honor Microbiology with lab and Genetics with lab.
 Note that for candidates with Biology II and another appropriate Biology course, individuals should request for the best grade completed to be considered.
 Email firstname.lastname@example.org if you have questions regarding the acceptability of any other courses.

-Acceptable courses include Developmental Psychology, Lifespan Development, Human Growth & Development, Abnormal Psychology, and Health Psychology.
-Candidates with other coursework may email email@example.com to question its acceptability.
-Note that Sociology and Anthropology courses are typically not sufficient.
+Acceptable courses include DEP 3054 Lifespan Developmental Psychology or CLP 4143 Psychology of Abnormal Behavior.
+Candidates with other coursework may email email@example.com to inquire about acceptance.
+Be prepared to submit the course description and syllabus.
+Note: Sociology and Anthropology courses are not sufficient.